javierguerragiraldez/pcaplua/README.rst

 If successful, returns the capture object created, and a string with the device name used.
 On failure, returns **nil** and a (hopefully) relevant message.

+**pcaplua.open_offline(file)**

+Creates a new capture object.
+The first parameter is the path to the pcap file to be opened.

+If successful, returns the capture object created.
+On failure, returns **nil** and a (hopefully) relevant message.

 **decode_ethernet (packet [, table])**